yashsonar2003/Arctic_Lifestyle_Brands/Insights/Business_Insights.md

 -----

 ### Expected Business Impact:-
-1. **:Increased Retention**:: Transitioning more users into the "Loyal" and "Subscriber" segments will drive long-term Customer Lifetime Value (CLV).
+1. **:Increased Retention**: Transitioning more users into the "Loyal" and "Subscriber" segments will drive long-term Customer Lifetime Value (CLV).
-2. **:Improved Margins**:: A refined promotional strategy will help protect profits on high-volume items.
+2. **:Improved Margins**: A refined promotional strategy will help protect profits on high-volume items.
-3. **:Revenue Growth**:: Targeted demographic marketing is expected to maximize returns from the most profitable customer groups.
+3. **:Revenue Growth**: Targeted demographic marketing is expected to maximize returns from the most profitable customer groups.

 -----